krudie/IDES/README.md

 ## Known issues

 * IDES fails to launch on newer macOS
+* Color and edge thickness are not reflected in LaTeX/EPS exports
 * Poor automatic placement of event labels on edges
 * Occasional poor automatic placement of edges
 * Potential problems when using the uniform node size option